EMS Workout 101

 No, this is not some AI driven, Lara Croft-like female fantasy figure, but the Electro Muscle stimulation (EMS) suit fitted with built-in electrodes targeting and stimulating specific muscles while you exercise.
 And with the science behind the technology illustrating how just 20mins of ‘EMS fitness’ is equivalent to, for some body types, an intense full body workout, even the most gym devoted are switching from treadmills to the strange suits.

-So, what exactly is EMS and what can you expect from a workout session?
+what is ems and what can you expect?

 EMS machines actually first came about years ago - used by physical therapists to increase blood flow to an area and help reduce muscle damage to an injury.
 However, EMS fitness workouts are a new concept.